setiQuest/ML4SETI/README.md

 entirely within itself that you can participate in.
 However, it will also be a kick-off for the larger code challenge.

+##### Special Offers to Attendees

+We are excited to offer significant computing resources for participants of the hackathon!

+Attendees will receive

+  * extended trial account on IBM Bluemix
+  * extended trail account on IBM Data Science Experience
+  * weekend access to IBM Watson Visual Recognition
+  * weekend access to IBM Apache Spark Enterprise
+  * tutorials covering IBM Watson VR, Tensorflow, and Skymind's DL4J

+Additionally, we are working to gain access to even more high performance computing resources (GPUs) for the event (TBD).

+You’ll work directly with top SETI researchers.
+There will be talks by Dr. Jill Tarter and Dr. Gerry Harp from the SETI Institute and Dr. Danny Price of UC Berkeley / Breakthrough Listen.

+The hackathon will be at the new IBM Innovation Space, which occupies the 5th floor of the SOMA Galvanize office in San Francisco.
+In addition, we will also have access to the Galvanize rooftop for getting some fresh air and taking breaks.
+A light breakfast, snacks, lunch and pizza dinner on Saturday evening will be provided.

 ## Event Details & Registration